MRHS-Robotics/documentation/howtos/howto_contribute.md

 help page](https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/) or talk to a team leader for help, before attempting to push your own local changes to the GitHub repository.

+   If no error is indicated, then re-try pushing your local changes up to the GitHub repository and you should find that they are no longer rejected.